 Contact a FELA Injury Attorney

-For a FREE, CONFIDENTIAL, no-obligation consultation, contact a FELA Injury attorney at Ganong Law.
+For a FREE, CONFIDENTIAL, no-obligation consultation at our Bakersfield, CA, law firm, contact a FELA Injury attorney at Ganong Law.
 Find out if you have a case, and if you are eligible to earn compensation for your railroad injury.

 $1.8 Million Verdict, Sacramento